ibk-xcx/cloud-operations-portfolio-/incident-reports/incident-s3-access.md

 ## 4. Resolution
 - Updated bucket policy to allow `s3:GetObject` for the intended users/principals.
 - Verified access was restored to public assets.
-- *(take screenshot of updated bucket policy and successful access)*

 ---